iterative/dvc.org/content/docs/command-reference/plot/show.md

 ## Description

-This command provides a quick way to visualize countinuous metrics such as loss functions, AUC curves, confusion matrixes etc. Please read `dvc plot` for more information.
+This command provides a quick way to visualize continuous metrics such as loss functions, AUC curves, confusion matrixes etc. Please read `dvc plot` for more information.

 ## Options

 - `-t [TEMPLATE], --template [TEMPLATE]` - File to be injected with data.
-The default temlpate is `.dvc/plot/default.json`.
+The default template is `.dvc/plot/default.json`.
 See more details in `dvc plot`.

 - `-f FILE, --file FILE` - Name of the generated file.
 By default, the output file name is equal to the input filename with additional `.html` suffix or